Jarzka/stylefy/README.md

   (fn [] (html (example-component))))
 ```

-If `use-style` or some other stylefy function is called during the query execution, the generated CSS is kept in temporary memory.
+If `use-style`, or some other stylefy function is called during the query execution, the generated CSS is kept in temporary memory.
 When the query has finished, a special value of `_stylefy-server-styles-content_` is searched in the output and replaced with the generated CSS.
 The end result is HTML code with styles attached.

 Full example: